pauljamesbrown/rhdm-pipeline-example/readme.md

 ```
 10. Now, test your service

-## Turn Rule into a Serverless Component
+## Now Turn the Simple Rule into a Serverless Component.

--- We need to use the image tag from the previous step.
+Note: We need to use the image tag from the previous step.

 1. Use the same namespace as used in the previous deployment steps.

 2. Deploy your rule services container image as a serverless service
-    a.
-Use the previously created image from your development project:
+    1. Use the previously created image from your development project:
-    b.
-Set the labels for:
+    2. Set the labels for:
         - app.openshift.io/runtime=quarkus
         - app.kubernetes.io/part-of=simple-dmn-rule-rule

-    c.
-Deploy the service as a no-cluster-local service which means that the service is not specified as private and is publicly available outside of the OpenShift cluster. (--no-cluster-local will make the service publicly available this is the - default)
+    3. Deploy the service as a no-cluster-local service which means that the service is not specified as private and is publicly available outside of the OpenShift cluster. (--no-cluster-local will make the service publicly available this is the - default) +

     ```
     kn service create simple-dmn-rule --image <project>/<image-name>:<image-tag> --label app.openshift.io/runtime=quarkus --label app.kubernetes.io/part-of=simple-dmn-rule --port 8080 --no-cluster-local --request cpu=100m, memory=256mi -n <your namespace>